na-na-hi/renget/archive/tmd2many_abilities.md

 **Pure Power** | The User's Attack Stat is increased by 3 Stat Points.
 The User's Special Attack Stat is decreased by 3 Stat Points.
 **Purifying Salt** | The User recovers from Major Status Conditions in 1 turn.
 The Opponent's Ghost-Type Moves have their damage decreased by 3 against the User.
 Quark Drive | The User's highest Stat is increased by 3 while in Electric Terrain.
-**Queenly Majesty** | The User may appoint 3 Royal Disciples.
+**Queenly Majesty** | At no cost, the User may appoint 3 Royal Disciples.
 Opponents' Priority Moves have their AP reduction and all secondary effects removed against them.
 **Quick Draw** | The User has a 30% chance to increase AP by 1 at the start of the battle.
 Quick Feet | While the User is Burned, Speed is increased by 2.
 Rain Dish | The User heals 2 HP each turn while in Rain.